How to Upload Files to Dropbox Without an Account

 Step 1: Open the link

 Click the link you received (via email, chat, or any other channel).
-It will open a Dropbox upload page in your browser.
+It opens a Dropbox upload page in your browser.
 You don't need the Dropbox app.

 Step 2: Add your files